stefanzan/HaskellStudyMemo/chapter18/Question.md

           r <- ask
           return $ f r

+We define a Monad for Reader, we call it MonadReader.

 * ReaderT r m is an instance of MonadReader r m, so as Reader r